 You cannot apply later than six months after completion of the production.

 Applications must include an independent auditor’s report from an approved auditor and all applications must be made on the relevant final application form.
+The current approved auditors are:

 We send a copy of each application to the Inland Revenue Department (IRD) for verification against the applicant’s tax records and to an independent consultant for assessment.